-I’m a spatial ecologist studying the effects of disturbance (e.g. drought, fire, and insects) on forest and shrubland ecosystems.
-I combine field studies, satellite sensors, and computer modeling to identify when, where and why change took place.
-My goal is to provide sound science to both resource managers and policy makers to help shape ecosystem management and conservation as we move into an uncertain future.
+Tim is a biogeographer, landscape ecologist, and applied remote sensing scientist studying the effects of disturbance on forest and shrubland ecosystems.
+He combines field studies, satellite sensors, and computer modeling to identify when, where and why change took place – typically through a measure of the rate and pattern of environmental change.
+His primary goal is to provide sound science to both resource managers and policy makers to help shape ecosystem management and conservation as we move into an uncertain future.

 B.S.
 Environmental Studies; The George Washington University, M.S.
 Botany; University of Wyoming, Ph.D.
 Ecology; Colorado State University